srushtiii21/srushtiii21/README.md

 - 💞️ I’m looking to collaborate on cybersecurity
 - 📫 How to reach me srushtiborvadkar@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Alongside my studies in computer science, I've excelled as a classical singer and Bharatanatyam dancer, while also championing dyslexia awareness through my writing.
-A notable highlight was securing first place in the Mumbai National Spell Bee competition.
+- ⚡ Fun fact: Alongside my studies in computer science, I've excelled as a classical singer and Bharatanatyam dancer.
 <!---
 srushtiii21/srushtiii21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.